 - Click Save.

-Also, you can exclude people whose specific demographic traits we haven't identified by selecting the "Unknown" category.
+Also, you can exclude people whose specific demographic traits we haven't identified by selecting the "Unknown" segment.
 However, excluding it might prevent a substantial number of people from seeing your ads.
 Many sites within the Display Network don't provide demographic data for customers, and we aren't able to estimate demographic information from everyone using the web or mobile apps.
-This means that many people fall under the "Unknown" demographic category.
+This means that many people fall under the "Unknown" demographic segment.